enricocattaneo/NBA-MLB-players-by-State/README.md

 The similarities and differences between States and Regions could be due to:
 * Cultural aspects: like the appeal of a particular sport
 * Climatic aspects: weather conditions may influence the preponderance for indoor/outdoor sports
-* Institutional: like better sports programs and schools
+* Institutional aspects: like better sports programs and schools
-* Demographic: population's age distribution, etc.
+* Demographic aspects: population's age distribution, etc.
 * Many other possible causes and explanations